prasanvb/expressjs-indepth/README.md

 NOTE:

-- Client can be different application from same IP, eg, postman, browser, insomnia
 - Add `return` statement after error responses, to stop code execution beyond that.
 If not server throws `Error: Cannot set headers after they are sent to the client`.